How to Open a Can Without a Can Opener

 Employing Wooden Sticks

-• Identify a sturdy, pointed stick.
+• Find a strong, pointed stick.

 Improvising with Survival Tools